samuel100/Ignite_FineTuning_workshop/README.md

 **0. Setting Up the Environment (15 minutes)**
 - Step-by-step guide to setting your VScode and CLI
+- This step has been completed if your using Skillable labs

 | Lab # | Title | Description |
 | ----- | ------ |----------- |